RaketMats/Sunsling/README.md

 The purpose is to build practical tools.
 For this, a workshop where these tools can be built is needed and that is what we try to accomplish here.
 We aim to be a collective of practitioners, thus some concepts and products adress specific domains, such as information governance.
 We also aim to be a culture of learning.
 Concepts presented here might thereforer be research in varying states of sense making but useful for others who want to participate or explore in there own situation.
-We are inspired by 'Enterprise Design', manifested by Edgy and EDF/Intersections but also 'Product Design' and the more traditional in IT 'UX/Service Design'.
+We are inspired by, Enterprise Design', since this is the most broad concept so far.
+The Agile movement, Design movement including Product Design and the digital material knowledge in the form of Software Engineering.
+All in their broadest concept of mindset, methods, tools building skills.

 ## Insights
 Research work need to be done but it also need methods and tools.
 It is not only a 'wicked problem' but a 'wicked mess'.
 This is where work must start.
 We have a suggestion for method and tool, 'Periodic System' which consists of a 'Particle Cloud' being transformed and done in mainly draw.io for which we have a template.